Avaiga/taipy/gui/doc/pane.md

 A side pane.

-Pane allows to show some content on top of the current page.
+Pane allows showing some content on top of the current page.
 The pane is closed when the user clicks outside the area of the pane (triggering a _on_close_ action).

 ## Usage